M-Colley/pedsumo/README.md

 pip install -r [path to requirements.txt of this project]
 ```

-5. Install Transformers and depencies if you want to use LLMs.
+5. Install Transformers and dependencies if you want to use LLMs.

 ```console
 pip install -r [path to requirements_llm.txt of this project]